 Where the “Emerald Isle” Originated, and What it Meant

 Some might assume that Ireland is mining central for emeralds.
 However, while emeralds are often found in Irish jewelry collections, this stone is not native to Ireland and is merely one which has been adopted due to the nickname the Emerald Isle.
-It’s true that Ireland is especially green, and the arrival of springtime is a great period in which to witness the green mountains, fields, forests, and foliage, but while we accept that the greenery is the primary reason for this nickname, we must also consider why the word “emerald” seems so appropriate for Ireland.
+It’s true that Ireland is especially green, and the arrival of springtime is a great period in which to witness the green mountains, fields, forests, and foliage, but while we accept that the greenery is the primary reason for Emerald Isle nickname, we must also consider why the word “emerald” seems so appropriate for Ireland.

 The Emerald Isle was first mentioned in an 18th-century poem called “When Erin First Rose” by William Drennan.
 This poem clearly references the green landscape of Ireland, but it was written in response to the rebellion and political troubles in Ireland.
 Simply put, Drennan did not agree with violence or force as a means of combating these woes and allowing hatred to turn the green fields blood-red.

 When Erin First Rose by William Drennan Alas!
 For poor Erin that some are still seen Who would dye the grass red from their hatred to green; Yet, oh!
 When you're up, and they're down, let them live, Then yield them that mercy which they would not give.
 Arm of Erin, be strong!
 But be gentle as brave And uplifted to strike, be still ready to save; Let no feeling of vengeance presume to defile The cause of or men of the Emerald Isle.